Auzzzz/Hyperledger_Fabric-for-Security-In-Comp--RMIT-/Bank_Server/index.md

 ## API Setup

-To setup the API to connect to the Authority Ledger and allow access from outside of the network
+To setup the API to connect to the bank Ledger and allow access from outside of the network

 ```bash
 cd ~